Instantaneous normal modes of glass-forming liquids during the athermal relaxation process of the steepest descent algorithm: Number of cores

-In this section, we show data that suggest that on average, there is a single core in the most unstable mode of each configuration.
-By the term ``core'', we designate the particle with the most negative harmonic energy $\delta E_i$.
-In Fig.~\ref{fig:coredistance}, the average distance from the core $r_i$ is plotted against the average harmonic energy $\delta E_i$ for several values of $W$.
+We show data that suggest that there is a single core in the most unstable mode of each configuration on average.
+By the term ``core'', we mean the particle with the most negative harmonic energy $\delta E_i$.
+In this appendix, the particles are sorted in the ascending order of $\delta E_i$, i.e., $\delta E_1 < \delta E_2 < \cdots$.
+In Fig.~\ref{fig:coredistance}, the average distance from the core $r_i$ is plotted against the average harmonic energy $\delta E_i$ for several values of $W$ indicated by the colors.
 Each panel shows only the data for the ten particles with the most negative harmonic energies for each $W$.
-This figure indicates that these unstable particles are close to the core particles and thus, it is unlikely that they constitute other independent cores.
+This figure indicates that these unstable particles are close to the core particles $i=1$ and thus, it is unlikely that they constitute other independent cores.